 - To update the plugins and themes, select the items you want to update, and click on Update.

 This is how you can manually update the WordPress core, Plugins, and Themes.

 One way to update your websites is through the WordPress admin account, where you can view and take action for each of your individual sites.
 Log in to your WP Admin area and go to WordPress Dashboard → Updates.
 You will notice the current WordPress version and the option to upgrade to the latest WordPress version.

 An easier way is to use the WordPress management feature that many WordPress security plugins like MalCare offer.

 For instance, you can use MalCare’s WordPress management feature to update and manage multiple websites.
-You can add an unlimited number of websites to manage and apply updates for core WordPress, plugins, themes across all websites.
+You can add unlimited websites to manage and apply updates for core WordPress, plugins, and themes across all websites.

 2. Weekly/Monthly Schedule for Updates

-As a WordPress administrator, you need to schedule a time for website updates as part of your website maintenance checklist.
-You can do this weekly or monthly, depending on the number of sites that you manage and the number of installed plugins and themes across all these sites.
+As a WordPress administrator, you must schedule a time for website updates as part of your website maintenance checklist.
+You can do this weekly or monthly, depending on the number of sites you manage and the number of installed plugins and themes across all these sites.

 However, WordPress updates can sometimes cause compatibility issues or even site crashes.
-I highly recommend that you first apply updates in a sandbox (staging) environment before directly implementing them at the live site.
-A staging website is a replica of your live website where you can safely test the updates before merging the changes to the live site.
+I recommend you apply updates in a sandbox (staging) environment before directly implementing them at the live site.
+A staging website replicates your live website, where you can safely test the updates before merging the changes to the live site.